Opera on Sydney Harbour, Fleet Steps, Mrs Macquaries Point

-Water taxis will depart regularly from Man O'War Jetty (next to Sydney Opera House) from 4.30pm until 7.30pm* and drop off at The Andrew (Boy) Charlton Pool wharf in Woolloomooloo Bay, which is a 3 minute walk to the venue.
-View the timetable.
-Please note there are a number of stairs leading up from the Andrew (Boy) Charlton Pool wharf to the performance venue.
+Water taxis will depart regularly from Man O'War Jetty (next to Sydney Opera House) from 4.30pm until 7.30pm* and drop off at The Andrew (Boy) Charlton Pool wharf in Woolloomooloo Bay, which is a 3-minute walk to the venue.
+Please note there is a number of stairs leading up from the Andrew (Boy) Charlton Pool wharf to the performance venue.

 After the performance, taxis will recommence for the return trip and make an additional drop-off stop only at Circular Quay.
 Tickets are $10 each way.

 Handa Opera on Sydney Harbour is an open-air and all-weather event

 The venue, audience seating, and the stage are completely uncovered.
-The event is an all-weather experience and we are committed to going ahead with a performance of Handa Opera on Sydney Harbour – West Side Story even in doubtful or unfavourable weather conditions.
-Please come prepared so that you are as comfortable as possible, and ready to support the performers, who will carry on singing and dancing in the rain.
+The event is an all-weather experience and we are committed to going ahead with a performance of Handa Opera on Sydney Harbour – La Traviata even in doubtful or unfavourable weather conditions.
+Please come prepared so that you are as comfortable as possible, and ready to support the performers, who will carry on singing in the rain.